 Subscribe to get the latest posts sent to your email.

-2 responses to “Audrey Munson, the model for the Black Angel”
+2 responses to “Audrey Munson, America’s First Supermodel and The Black Angel”

 1. Interesting history.
 Knew a bit about the creation of the statue but mot the history associated with the model or the fact that the public “christening” was cancelled because of the murder and events surrounding that.
 It’s an interesting cemetery to visit and many of the area’s founding families have burial plots there overlooking Omaha.